-Famously described by H. L. Mencken as “a half-dog high and a dog-and-a-half long,” the Dachshund ranks among the most popular dog breeds in America.
-These short-legged, long-backed dogs are brave, bold and sometimes reckless, willing and ready to take on the badgers they were bred to hunt.
+Famously described by H. L. Mencken as “half-dog high and a dog-and-a-half long,” the Dachshund ranks among the most popular dog breeds in America.
+These short-legged, long-backed dogs are brave, bold, and sometimes reckless, willing and ready to take on the badgers they were bred to hunt.

-Dachshunds are active, fun-loving dogs, but they can also be hard to housetrain, willful and feisty, which might make them a poor choice for many families, particularly those with children.
-Dachshunds are also wary of strangers and tend to bark loudly when their suspicions are aroused.
+Dachshunds are active, fun-loving dogs, but they can also be hard to housetrain, willful and feisty.
+They are often wary of strangers and tend to bark loudly when their suspicions are aroused.

 The breed descended from dogs bred to fearlessly follow prey into underground burrows and tunnels – a job a few of them still manage.
 Those traits make the Dachshund determined to the point of stubbornness, a bit aggressive with other dogs, and an enthusiastic digger.

 For those who love the breed, there’s a lot of variety: Dachshunds come in two sizes – the standard, weighing between 16 and 32 pounds, and the miniature, which is 11 pounds and under.
 They also come in three coat types: smooth, wirehaired and longhaired.
 All three coats come in a variety of colors and markings, including solid colored, dappled, and marked with white.

 Dachshunds are good family dogs if they are brought up with kids, but it’s important to supervise play so that children don’t pick up or hold them incorrectly.
 Their adaptable nature and moderate exercise needs make them appropriate for anyone from young singles or couples to seniors.